spencerbraun/stats_notes/STATS202/ISL.md

 * This tends to overfit - so we grow a large tree and then prune it back.
 Cost complexity pruning: For each value of $\alpha$ there corresponds a subtree $T \subset T_0$ such that $\sum_{m=1}^{|T|} \sum_{i: x_{i} \in R_{m}}\left(y_{i}-\hat{y}_{R_{m}}\right)^{2}+\alpha|T|$ is as small as possible. |T| is the number of terminal nodes / leaves.
 When $\alpha = \infty$ we select the null tree.
 When $\alpha =0$, we select the full tree. $\alpha$ penalizes having many terminal nodes.
 Then can choose the optimal $\alpha$ by CV.
 * Alternative pruning approach starts with the full tree $T_0$ and replaces a subtree with a leaf node.
 Minimize $\frac{RSS(T_1) - RSS(T_0)}{|T_0| - |T_1|}$.
 Turns out you get the same sequence of trees from this procedure as the other pruning procedure.
 While $\alpha$ moves continuously and this procedure is discrete, since the trees are discrete they produce the same sequence.
 These methods are very similar to Lasso.
   * Wrong way to do CV: construct trees for range of values on full dataset, split the training points into 10 folds, for each tree use every fold except kth to estimate the averages in each region and calculate the RSS of the kth fold.
 We cannot build the trees on the full dataset before splitting - splitting into folds always comes first.
-  * Correct way: split into 10 folds, for k in 1 - 10, using every fold except the nth, construct a sequence of trees for range of alphas, calculate RSS on test set, then selec the alpha that minimizes the average test error across test folds.
+  * Correct way: split into 10 folds, for k in 1 - 10, using every fold except the nth, construct a sequence of trees for range of alphas, calculate RSS on test set, then select the alpha that minimizes the average test error across test folds.
 * Other ideas don’t work as well: CV across all trees still overfits due to too many possibilities.
 Also CV would select a tree that is best fit for the training data, but trees are not especially resilient to changing samples / data.
 Stopping the growth of the tree once we have diminishing returns to the decrease in RSS may prevent us from finding good cuts after bad ones.
 * For the baseball data - our model fit predicts if year below 4.5, we make a single prediction.
 Above this number of years, we split into two regions based on number of hits.
 Like KNN, we use the average response as the prediction for a region.